geekazodium/java-neural-network/README.md

+# -- Disclaimer --

+I'm no expert at security and this code may have possibly serious vulnerabilities that I'm not aware of, if you find any, please create an issue with details to what part(s) of the code are vulnerable and what that code is vulnerable to.
+#### thanks in advance!

 # To-do:

 ````
--MUST REWRITE EVALUATE TO INSTEAD STORE A RUNNABLE KERNEL INSTANCE INSTEAD OF A LONG
--REWRITE CODE TO MAKE IT LESS CLUTTERED

 -implement softmax activation function.
+-implement gradient function for softmax.
 -reimplement parts of kernel functionality to accommodate softmax activation.
--implement gradient function for softmax.
--create more RAM and Drive mem efficient file storage format for neural network.
 ````